rafeyshah/IPRI_Project-No_5-TweetList_React-JS/README.md

 # TweetList

-The Project initializes by taking a .csv files & then filter it to provide the required values.
+The Project initializes by taking a .csv file & then filter it to provide the required values.

 ## Live View
 https://tweet-list1.herokuapp.com/